NumericalForge/Serendip.jl/docs/src/tutorial/tutorial.md

 ### Material definitions

-There are several material models implemented in Amaru and are associated to a corresponding type, e.g.
+There are several material models implemented in Serendip and are associated to a corresponding type, e.g.
 `LinearElastic`, `DruckerPrager`, `VonMises`, `ElasticRod`, etc.
 A particular material instance is defined by calling the construcor with set of corresponding parameters.
 ```@example
-using Amaru
+using Serendip

 steel = LinearElastic(E=2e8, nu=0.2) # E in kPa
 rock = DruckerPrager(E=2e8, nu=0.2, alpha=0.4, kappa=2500, H=1e4)